Joining the motorway

-Are you feeling nervous for your first time on the motorway?
-Merging onto the motorway is a common fear amongst new drivers.
+Are you feeling nervous for your first time joining the motorway?
+Merging onto the motorway is a common fear among new drivers.
 We’re here to make sure you’re clued up on the facts.
 We’ve put together some dos and don’ts about joining the motorway to make your ‘first time’ a bit easier.

 As you normally join the motorway from a left hand slip road or from another motorway, you need to:

 - Keep an eye on the traffic in the left-hand lane of the motorway and give them priority.

 - Get up to a speed that means you can integrate safely (usually around 50/60mph).

 - Make sure you don’t cross any solid white lines or go into the hard shoulder.